fridamedrano/Kalnia-Glaze/README.md

 ## Building

-This process of this project is divided in two:
+Kalnia is divided in two sections:
-- Glyphs file: This file is located on the source folder and it contain the letterforms designs and the variable font parameters.
-This is constructed using two color palettes (letter’s inside and stroke).
+- Kalnia-Glaze.glyphs: This file contain the letterforms design and the variable font parameters.
+It's constructed using two color palettes: the stroke and the fill.
+Note: The colors on this palette are random, they will be replace in the next step.
-- Build script: This script has the paintcompiler program by Simon Cozens added to the build to replace the color palettes with the gradients and alphas directions.
+- Paints.py file: This script is dependent from paintcompiler, a program by Simon Cozens.
+As a second step, paintcompiler (incorporated on the build) replace the color palettes in the Glyphs file with the gradients and alphas described on the paints.py file.

+These files are available in the sources folder.
+As a summary, the Glyphs file contain the letterform designs and interpolation settings and the paints.py file the color gradients.

 Fonts are built automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.

 If you want to build fonts manually on your own computer: